gjoncas/Artificial-Philosophy/cube-poems.md

 It's possible to write a cube poem, but hard to do a non-trivial one.
 <br>A cheap way out is to let a123 = 321a = 356d, i.e. use palindromes.
 But that’s unsatisfying.
+<br>Thus a123 will have to be a <a href="https://en.wiktionary.org/wiki/semordnilap">semordnilap</a>: a word that forms a different word when spelled backwards.

 Maybe start with 3×3×3 cubes, and work my way up to 4×4×4 and (if possible) bigger.
 <br>It shouldn’t be possible to do 2×2×2 cubes, since any letters need to be palindromes (e.g. aa)